 Taxi Route Authoring in WED

-A taxi route is a collection of line segments and nodes placed in the WED map pane with the Taxi Route tool.
+A taxi route is a collection of line segments.
 Each taxiway segment can be defined as:

 - One way